Lectures, group work, assignments.

 - Create Contingency Tables and perform goodness-of-fit testing in multinomial experiments using the Chi-square test. (optional)

-- Apply Chebychev’s theorem (optional)
+- Understand and apply Chebychev’s theorem (optional)

 Evaluation will be carried out in accordance with Douglas College policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
 Evaluation will be based on some of the following: